 How to get an Energy Performance Certificate

-During the visit, your domestic-energy assessor will do the following:
+During the visit, your domestic energy assessor will:

 - Measure your home

 - Take photographs of everything related to this